 Broker non-votes are shares held by brokers or nominees for which voting instructions have not been received from the beneficial owners or the persons entitled to vote those shares and for which the broker or nominee does not have discretionary voting power under rules applicable to broker-dealers.
 If your broker holds your shares in its name and you do not instruct your broker how to vote, your broker will nevertheless have discretion to vote your shares on our sole "routine" matter - the ratification of the appointment of the Company's independent registered public accounting firm (Proposal No. 3).
 Your broker will not have discretion to vote on any of the other matters, which are "non-routine" matters, absent direction from you.
-Accordingly, shares subject to a broker "non-vote" will not be considered entitled to vote with respect to these proposals, and will not affect the outcome.
+Accordingly, shares subject to a broker "non-vote" will not be considered entitled to vote with respect to proposals No. 1 and No. 2 and will not affect the outcome of these proposals.
 We encourage you to provide instructions to your broker regarding the voting of your shares.